ogobrecht/console/README.md

   - [X] `console.apex_error_handling`: Log internal APEX errors (also see the [APEX docs](https://docs.oracle.com/en/database/oracle/application-express/20.2/aeapi/Example-of-an-Error-Handling-Function.html#GUID-2CD75881-1A59-4787-B04B-9AAEC14E1A82)).
+  - [X] `extract_constraint_name`: Extracts a constraint name out of an error message (see APEX docs above for example APEX error handling function)
+  - [X] `get_constraint_message`: Gets an user friendly message from the table CONSOLE_CONSTRAINT_MESSAGES by the constraint name (yes, this table is for you...)
   - [X] `console.action` & `console.module`: Aliases for
     dbms_application_info.set_action and set_module to be friendly to the DBA and monitoring teams.
 The module is usually set by the application (for